hathibelagal-dev/instantpolyglot/docs/eng/Xhosa.md

    **Molo, unjani?** (Hello, how are you?)
    **Ninjani nonke?** (How are you all?)

-2. Collective pronouns: The frequent use of "we" and "us" in Xhosa discourse emphasizes community over individuality:
+2. Collective pronouns: The frequent use of “we” and “us” in Xhosa discourse emphasizes community over individuality:

    **Masifunde sonke** (Let us learn together) **Siyaphila thina maXhosa** (We Xhosa people are well)